dundalek/latinize/README.md

 ## Details

-Is is a lookup table taken from [http://jsperf.com/latinize](http://jsperf.com/latinize) packaged for node and browser.
+It is a lookup table taken from [http://jsperf.com/latinize](http://jsperf.com/latinize) packaged for node and browser.
 Visit the link to see more approaches.